webuum/webuum-docs/docs/docs/about.md

 ## The Power of the Web Platform

-Modern browsers already provide native components like `<dialog>`, `<details>`, popovers, and more.
+Modern browsers already provide native components like `<dialog>`, `<details>`, popovers, view-transitions, and more.
 These often require no additional JavaScript to work, giving you powerful building blocks right out of the box.

 Webuum builds on this foundation — adding just the minimal layer needed to enhance interactivity without reinventing the wheel.